ProdigySim/pojo-maps/README.md

 # POJO Sets

-In using React and Redux, you may find that you have to deal with POJO objects over ES6+ native objects, like `Set` and `Map`.
+In using React and Redux, you may find that you have to use POJO objects instead of ES6+ native objects like `Set` and `Map`.
 This project aims to provide a well typed, immutable POJO Set implementation that can simplify tasks you often do with POJO sets.

 ## Quick start